The Bishops’ Deckchairs

 We confess that we have sinned against you in thought, word, and deed . . .
 We are truly sorry and we humbly repent.

 The bishops were also criticized for mixing politics with religion.
 Their action was perceived by many as expressing support for one political group.
 Not only does this go against the principle of the separation of church and state, it creates division within the church itself.
 (It is also likely to be counter-productive.)
 But there is a third factor to consider.
 Through their actions the bishops effectively said that abortion is the most important item on the Christian agenda.
 Other issues do not elicit the same level of disciplinary response, therefore we can assume that they are less central to the church’s beliefs.
+For example, no Catholic politician faced the same potential consequence for failing to take action on climate change.
+To the bishops, abortion and birth control are what matter most.
 There is no question that abortion is a profoundly important concern, and the bishops are right to speak strongly on the topic.
 But is it the most important topic?
 It could well be argued that climate change is even more important.
 After all, if some of the more dire climate chaos predictions come to pass, billions of people could suffer profound hardship, or even lose their lives.
 On this topic President Biden, who is trying to push climate change legislation through Congress, is on the side of the angels, and is supported by the sentiments expressed in Laudato Sí, written by Pope Francis in the year 2017.

 The Titanic — before her one and only voyage